linzhiqiu/label_pizza/upload_instructions.md

 The rest of this README explains the detailed folder structure, JSON formats, and step‑by‑step process for anyone who wants to learn how to batch‑upload their own projects.

+> If you want to archive any schema, you should ensure that all the projects that use the schema have been archived.
+You could see Step4 and Step5 to see how to archive schemas and projects separately.

 ## Folder Structure

 > This directory provides a compact, end‑to‑end example of the files required to set up a video‑annotation workflow.
 Copy whichever pieces you already have, adjust the JSON to match your questions and videos, and import them with the project‑creation scripts.
 Any missing parts (e.g., annotations or reviews) can always be added later through the web interface.